Watson-Personal-Assistant/developer/_content/audio_custom/audio_authentication.md

 ### Adding header information

 When you connect your custom audio client to the audio gateway, pass the following in the header:
 - Pass IAM token in the authorization header.
-For example, `"Authorization": "Bearer <IAM Access token>"` **Note**:  The IAM token is time sensitive.
+For example, `Authorization: Bearer <IAM Access token>` **Note**:  The IAM token is time sensitive.
 In your code, take into account that it expires every hour to avoid token expired error messages.
 - If you have multiple tenants, pass the tenant ID in the tenant ID header.
-For example, `"tenantid": "<tenant ID>"`
+For example, `tenantID: <tenant ID>`

 ### Establishing a web socket connection